Two Months In Las Terrenas

 super pola market

-However, it’s still accessible by walking.
-In Las Terrenes, there are two excellent supermarkets, Lindo and Pola, which are similar to stores in Canada and the US.
-Additionally, there are mini-markets where you can buy fruits and veggies from small mom-and-pop shops.
+In Las Terrenas, two excellent supermarkets, namely Lindo and Pola, are similar to stores in Canada and the US.
+In addition, there are mini-markets where you can buy fruits and vegetables from small mom-and-pop shops.
+The quality and variety of products may vary depending on the day, but the prices are reasonable, and you can pay with your debit card.

 Pueblo de Los Pescadores